-- 1. When fogging is complete, release the FORMULATION ON-OFF BUTTON and rotate the FORMULATION METERING VALVE clockwise (CW) until the stop is reached. - 2.
-Stop the engine by lifting the ON-OFF CONTROL and placing it in the OFF position.
+1. When fogging is complete, release the FORMULATION ON-OFF LEVER (and if applicable, rotate the FORMULATION METERING VALVE clockwise (CW) until the stop is reached.)

+2. Stop the engine by lifting the ON-OFF CONTROL and placing it in the OFF position.